Parable Of The Fig Tree In End-Time Prophecy!

 What About The Scattered Tribes & Ingrafted Gentiles?

-Before this prophecy’s final fulfillment comes to pass, before the New (renewed) Covenant is fully in force (when no one will need to be taught about the Lord for all will know Him), the House of Israel (which includes ingrafted Gentiles and descendants of the scattered tribes, who lost their identity) and the House of Judah (Jews) MUST reunite!
-Israel and Judah must become ONE (echad) in God’s hand.
+Before this prophecy’s final fulfillment comes to pass, before the New (renewed) Covenant is in full force (when no one will need to be taught about the Lord, for all will know Him), the House of Israel (which includes ingrafted Gentiles and descendants of the scattered tribes, who lost their identity) and the House of Judah (Jews) MUST reunite!
+Israel and Judah must become ONE (echad/ a compound unity) in God’s hand.

 Eze 37:16-28 “You, son of man, take one stick and write on it, ‘For Judah’—for Bnei-Yisrael joined with him.
 Then take another stick and write on it, ‘For Joseph’—the stick of Ephraim and all the house of Israel joined with him.
 Join them one to another for yourself, as one stick, so they may become one in your hand.

 “When the children of your people speak to you saying, ‘Won’t you tell us what you mean by these?’ say to them, thus says Adonai Elohim: ‘Behold, I will take the stick of Joseph—which is in the hand of Ephraim and the tribes of Israel joined with him—and I will put them together with the stick of Judah, and make them one (echad/ a compound unity) stick.
 They will be one in My hand.’
 The sticks that you write on will be in your hand before their eyes.
 “Then say to them, thus says Adonai Elohim: ‘Behold, I will take Bnei-Yisrael (children of Israel) from among the nations, where they have gone.
 I will gather them from every side and bring them into their own Land.
 I will make them one nation in the land, on the mountains of Israel, and one king will be king to them all.
 They will no longer be two nations, and never again be divided into two kingdoms.